WUPE (AM)

-WUPE (1110 kHz) is a commercial AM radio station in Pittsfield, Massachusetts.
-It is owned by Townsquare Media and it simulcasts the classic hits format of 100.1 WUPE-FM.
-WUPE serves the Berkshire Mountains area.
-The station is a daytimer and must sign off the air at sunset, according to Federal Communications Commission rules.
+WUPE (1110 kHz) was a commercial AM radio station in Pittsfield, Massachusetts.
+It was owned by Townsquare Media and simulcast the classic hits format of 100.1 WUPE-FM.
+WUPE served the Berkshire Mountains area.
+It operated from 1971 to 2025.

-By day, WUPE transmits with 5,000 watts, using a directional antenna, but because 1110 AM is a clear channel frequency reserved for KFAB Omaha and WBT Charlotte, WUPE must be off the air at night, when radio waves travel further.
-Programming is also heard in Pittsfield on FM translator W277CJ at 103.3 MHz.
-That gives listeners three spots on the dial to hear WUPE, AM 1110, FM 100.1 and FM 103.3.
+By day, WUPE transmitted with 5,000 watts, using a directional antenna, Because 1110 AM is a clear channel frequency reserved for KFAB in Omaha and WBT in Charlotte, WUPE was a daytimer and was required to sign off the air at sunset, according to Federal Communications Commission rules.
+WUPE was also heard in Pittsfield on FM translator W277CJ at 103.3 MHz; since WUPE AM's closure, W277CJ has received WUPE-FM's programming from the second HD Radio channel of WBEC-FM.